CHRIS & COSEY / CARTER TUTTI - BIOGRAPHIES

-A BRIEF HISTORY OF CHRIS & COSEY and CARTER TUTTI
+A VERY BRIEF HISTORY OF CHRIS & COSEY and CARTER TUTTI

 When Throbbing Gristle was terminated in 1981 Chris Carter and Cosey Fanni Tutti signed to Rough Trade Records and began recording and performing as CHRIS & COSEY.
 From the very start they indulgently utilised electronics, sampling, rhythms and Cosey's distinctive vocals, cornet and guitar style.
 In 1982 (and in collaboration with Rough Trade) they formed their own offshoot record label Conspiracy International (aka: CTI) for their more experimental recordings and collaborative projects.
 CTI continues to run alongside CARTER and TUTTI's more accessible work.